garrandall/popular-music-data/tracks/foxy-lady-crown-heights-affair.md

 Do it, do it, get down
 Sexy lady, foxy lady

-You're foxy, ooh
+You're foxy, oh
-You're foxy, ooh
+You're foxy, oh
-You're foxy, ooh...
+You're foxy, oh..